You may have heard the phrase nature positive knocking about, but it’s not just a trend, it’s here to stay.

 While the concepts of nature positive and net zero are closely related, they are not the same.

-Carbon farming can play a key role in both goals—helping achieve net zero by capturing carbon, while also supporting nature-positive outcomes through practices that restore biodiversity and soil health.
+Carbon farming can play a key role in both goals, helping achieve net zero by capturing carbon, while also supporting nature-positive outcomes through practices that restore biodiversity and soil health.

 How Does Nature Positive Affect Landholders

 Introducing biodiverse trees, shrubs and groundcover species into a farming operation, can boost the abundance and variety of beneficial pollinators and natural pest controllers, resulting in higher yields and fewer expensive inputs.
+Also, using trees to stabilise erosion can help with retention of topsoil and improve the quality of waterways.

 What Are Carbon Credits?